Extrosoph/Geological-Report-Similarity-Analysis/README.md

 3. Once this is Setup set a PATH enviroment variable to C:\Program Files\Tesseract-OCR.
 System -> About -> Advanced system settings -> Enviroment Variables -> System variables -> Path -> Edit -> New -> paste the location of the Tesseract folder.
 4. In table_transformer.ipynb update TESSERACT_PATH to folder location r'C:/Program Files/Tesseract-OCR/tesseract'

+**Paddle OCR Setup:**
+1. If you have CUDA enabled GPU please use pip install paddlepaddle-gpu (This is used in the requirements Script)
+2. If you do not have CUDA enabled GPU please use pip install paddlepaddle

 ### Table Detection

 **To Run Script:**